-Each Responsible Official shall develop a Program to establish priorities for seismic retrofit projects in accordance with this Policy.
+Each Responsible Official must develop a Program to establish priorities for seismic retrofit projects in accordance with this Policy, to be updated and reported regularly to the Office of the President.
 Guidelines for retrofit prioritization are included in the Facilities Manual.

-The Program shall include identification and correction of the potential for earthquakeinduced failure of structural and non-structural elements, rupture of utilities, or falling, dislodging, overturning, or sliding of interior and exterior building elements, equipment, fixtures, furnishings, and other contents.
-Interim measures to reduce the risks of injury pending permanent corrective action shall be considered and implemented by the Responsible Official.
+The Program must include identification and a plan for improvement of University Facilities that pose the potential for earthquake-induced failure of structural and non-structural elements, including, but not limited to, the rupture of utilities, or falling, dislodging, overturning, or sliding of interior and exterior building elements, equipment, fixtures, furnishings, and other contents.
+Interim measures to reduce the risks of injury, pending permanent seismic safety improvements, must be considered and implemented by the Responsible Official.

-The Program shall also include a funding plan and schedule for all abatement and retrofit as needed for projects above and below the threshold for inclusion in the Capital Financial Plan.
-The Responsible Official shall incorporate any related capital costs into the Capital Financial Plan, as applicable.
-Facilities with SPRs of V, VI, or VII reflect conditions that need to be addressed.
-These facilities must be given high priority in campus capital planning and allocation decisions.
+The Program must also include a funding plan and schedule for all abatement and retrofit as needed for projects above and below the threshold for inclusion in the Capital Financial Plan.
+The Responsible Official must incorporate any related capital costs into the Capital Financial Plan, as applicable.

-E. Seismic Standards
+E. Seismic Engineering Standards